How Good Are Seattle Public Schools

 How Seattle Public Schools Work

 When moving with kids, one of the crucial things to consider is how good the schooling system is and how the entire system works.
+This probably is not something you considered before when you were moving alone to another state, so if this is your first relocation with children, make sure to take notes.
 Luckily, when moving to the Emerald City, you’ve got nothing to worry about, as public schools are excellent, and everything is quite straightforward when it comes to organization.

 It is the largest district in the state of Washington, overseeing 113 public schools and serving about 50,000 students.
 If you’re trying to figure out how to find a job when moving to another state, you should know that there are plenty of employment opportunities here, too.
 There are currently close to 6,000 educators employed within the district.